Customers can upgrade and downgrade their subscriptions, using the WooCommerce Subscriptions switching feature.

 We recommend reading the Store Manager Guide to get a more general introduction to working with the Subscriptions extension.
 If you have a question not answered here, you may find answers in the Subscriptions FAQ.

 Subscriptions version 1.4 introduced a new Subscription Switch feature, allowing your customers to upgrade, downgrade or cross-grade between different subscription products.

-Switching is possible between variations of a Variable Subscription product, or Simple Subscriptions within a Grouped product, depending on the settings you choose.
+Switching is possible between variations of a Variable Subscription product, Simple Subscriptions within a Grouped product, and even variations from multiple Variable Subscription products that are all within the same Grouped product (depending on the settings you choose).
 It is also possible to change quantities on a product using the switching process.

 This document covers all of the information involved in the Switch process to help clarify what happens when you allow customers to switch between subscription products and how you can configure the Switch feature for your store’s requirements.

 Switch Settings ↑ Back to top

 WooCommerce Subscriptions provides a range of options for customizing the switching process.
 To access Switching settings, go to: WooCommerce > Settings > Subscriptions.